U.S. ROOM GERMANY

 brown, or white, no matter where you or your ancestors came from, if you are a U.S. Citizen you are an American.
 Period.
 We are united in our love for our great nation.
 Anyone who disagrees on

 this may be supported by those cowards who were trying to take our freedoms away back in 2001.
 U.S. Citizens of white origin have their roots in Europe.
 Cities like St. Louis and New Orleans are of French origin.
 All thirteen colonies were

 under British control until we have declared our Independence.
-All U.S. Citizens of white origin who can trace back their origin to Colonial America are so-called "WASP", an acronym which stands
+All Americans of white origin who can trace back their origin to Colonial America are so-called "WASP", an acronym which stands for

-for White Anglo Saxons Protestants.
-The largest group among U.S. Citizens of white origin are those with German roots if you take immigration history into consideration.
-It is said that they were
+White Anglo Saxons Protestants.
+The largest group among Americans of white origin are those with German roots if you take immigration history into consideration.
+It is said that they were able to

 The second-largest group is those who have Irish roots.
 One famous American with Irish roots was President John F. Kennedy.
 Black U.S. Citizens have their roots in Africa.
 They were usually brought against their will to the "New World".
 The first ship that brought their ancestors to America landed in Jamestown in 1619.
-Just like U.S. Citizens of white heritage they usually have not much in common with their place of origin.
-They are Americans who follow an American Way of Life and live American values.
-Other Black U.S. Citizens have their roots in the Caribbean.
+Just like Americans of white heritage they usually have not much in common with their place of origin.
+They are fellow citizens who follow an American Way of Life and live American values.
+Other Black Americans have their roots in the Caribbean.

 U.S. Citizens of Native American roots were often treated unfairly in the course of our history.
 However, today U.S. Citizens of Native American roots do have an exceptional position in our society as someone can observe in reservations for Native Americans.

 U.S. Citizens of Hispanic origin have their roots in Latin- Central- and South America.
 Most